Intrauterine System (IUS)

 What is an Intrauterine System (IUS)?

-A small device inserted into the uterus for contraception or hormone therapy.
+A small device inserted into the uterus for contraception and other medical uses.

 What types of IUS are available?

-By a healthcare provider in a clinic or office setting.
+By a trained healthcare provider in a clinic or doctor's office.

-May cause mild discomfort or cramping during insertion.
+Some women may experience discomfort or cramping during and after insertion.

-Are there any side effects of the IUS?
+Are there any potential side effects of an IUS?

 If you have any feedback, please get in touch.